cloud-mikesoh-com/aws-bootstrap/deployment_scripts/README.md

 * Release date: 20180912

-In theory, you should be able to use this script against any current Ubuntu AMI, but it is tested against the above details.
+In theory, you should be able to use this script against any current Ubuntu AMI, but it is tested against the image listed above.